Master's of Research (MRes) in Molecular Science and Engineering

 Professor George Jackson is the MRes Programme Director.
 George has been a Professor of Chemical Physics in the Department of Chemical Engineering at Imperial College London since 2001.
 He has a DPhil from Oxford University and held a postdoctoral position at Cornell University in the USA.

 Professor Claire Adjiman is Professor of Chemical Engineering , the Co-Director of the Institute for Molecular Science and Engineering, and Director of the Centre for Process Systems Engineering.
 She received her MEng from Imperial College London and her PhD in Chemical Engineering from Princeton University.
-Claire will be teaching on the Designing Molecular Systems for Sustainability module.
+Claire teaches on the Designing Molecular Systems for Sustainability module.

 Dr Niall Mac Dowell is Senior Lecturer in the Centre for Environmental Policy and leads the Clean Fossil and Bioenergy Research Group.
-Niall will be teaching the Fundamentals of Molecular Engineering module.
+Niall teaches on the Fundamentals of Molecular Engineering module and Multiscale Modelling module.

 Dr Jason P. Hallett is Reader in Sustainable Chemical Technology in the Department of Chemical Engineering.
 Dr Jason Hallett received his PhD in Chemical Engineering from the Georgia Institute of Technology.
 He joined Imperial College, first with a Marshall-Sherfield Postdoctoral Fellowship in Sustainable Chemistry and in 2014 was appointed a Senior Lecturer in the Department of Chemical Engineering.
 Jason will be teaching the Underpinning Molecular Science module.